-Fall is a time of the year with plenty of great opportunities for themed mini-sessions such as Fall, Halloween, Harvest, Pumpkin patch and of course the most popular - Santa and Christmas mini-sessions.
-This year however, turned the entire industry upside down and photographers are learning to function in a completely new reality than only a year before.
+Fall is a time of the year with plenty of great opportunities for themed mini-sessions such as Halloween, Harvest, Pumpkin patch and of course the most popular - Santa and Christmas mini-sessions.

 Outdoor back-to-school mini session.
-Photo courtesy by Memories by Candace
+Photo courtesy of Memories by Candace

 1. Switch to outdoor instead of studio mini-sessions

 Many photographers decided to move their studio minis to open air.
-With outdoor sessions it’s easier to keep the safe distance.
+With outdoor sessions, it’s easier to keep a safe distance.

 Family fall mini-session